How to Read and Decode CAN Bus Data Step by Step

 Think of these tools like a toolkit for a car mechanic.
 Just as a mechanic needs wrenches, diagnostic tools, and manuals to fix a car, these tools help extract and understand the data.

-At AutoPi, we use a combination of reliable CAN bus interfaces, such as our own AutoPi dongle, along with powerful software tools to read and log CAN bus data.
+At AutoPi, we use a combination of reliable CAN bus interfaces, such as our own AutoPi device, along with powerful software tools to read and log CAN bus data.
 For more details on how we log raw CAN messages, you can refer to our detailed documentation page.

 The autopi dongle with the autopi cloud behind it